 Creating a new gold pan involved Banjo Pan beta testing to a select group of prospectors all over the country.
 As the suggestions filtered in we realized we were on to something big.
 Several suggested techniques started to dominate our testing and in this video you will see the preferred method for continuous production in a stream or lake setting.
 Mike Pung demonstrates the “rocker box” method which his favorite way to use the pan.
-As time has passed we have made modification that increased the size, depth, added a drop bottom, made it nesting, added colors and made the Vortex Matting removable so the clean out can be accomplished in the pan itself.
+As time has passed we have made modification that increased the size, depth, added a drop bottom, made it nesting, added colours and made the Vortex Matting removable so the clean out can be accomplished in the pan itself.
 Further testing showed that the Banjo Pan could be used wet or dry and was even found to work submersible.
 Having a pan that was this versatile yet so compact has changed the way we look for gold.
+Colours available vary!

 Using the Banjo Pan